Rideshare and Delivery Drivers and Insurance:

 PERIOD 3: The driver has picked up one or more passengers and is driving to their destination.
 The difference between periods two and three is the presence of passengers in the vehicle, which increases the number of at-risk parties in the event of an accident.

-While it may sound fairly simple, there could be many complicating factors.
-It’s probably best to have an experienced attorney on your side if you were injured in an accident with one of these drivers.
+There could be many complicating factors.
+It’s best (and easy) to get a free case evaluation from one of our battle-tested attorneys if you were injured in an accident with one of these drivers.

 What Do Uber and Lyft Policies Cover?